lopes/logbook/content/pages/about.md

 path = "about"
 +++

-Captain's Log.  **José Lopes** here, charting the course of this digital frontier.
+Captain's Log.  **Joe Lopes** here, charting the course of this digital frontier.
 Welcome aboard!
 This blog is my cybernetic log, a transmission from the heart of the internet where I document my passions and ventures.
 It's not just a personal record but a shared space for kindred spirits to join this cosmic exploration.

 I find myself captivated by the realms of Information Security, programming, and the intricate dance of computers.
 Yet, the narrative goes beyond the digital frontier.
 My fervor extends to finance, biology, ecology, the art of cinema, the symphony of music, the taste of fine beer, and a myriad of other interests.
 Boldly going where curiosity leads.